The Hampton Classic star Jessica Springsteen shares how lessons learned from falling can keep you grounded.

 “I think that’s one thing about this sport—that you never stop learning.
 Every day, there is something new,” she continues.
 “Working with animals is so unpredictable.
 They can’t speak to us.
 I really think that having a good mindset is half of the battle in this sport.
 I think it’s a really mental sport.”

-Photography Courtesy Of: Kelly Klein
+Photography by: Kelly Klein